veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

 As the naming implies we need to replicate from `SourceBucket` to `DestinationBucket`.
 Since buckets are owned by different AWS accounts we can't replicate in a usual way just defining the replication configuration on the `SourceBucket`.
 In order to replicate to a bucket in a different AWS account, the `SourceBucket` must be allowed to replicate objects to the destination.
-It can be done following this steps:
+It can be done following these steps:

 1. Create replication configuration on the source bucket
 2. Create policy **on the source bucket** to allow replicating to the destination bucket